-• Health, Law, Consulting, Athletics, Financial Services, Brokerage Services, and "Any business where the main asset of the business is the reputation or skill of one or more of its employees or owners."
+Health, Law, Consulting, Athletics, Financial Services, Brokerage Services, and "Any business where the main asset of the business is the reputation or skill of one or more of its employees or owners."

-With the inclusion of "brokerage services" it appeared at first that most real estate agents and brokers would be considered in a personal service business and would thus not normally qualify for the 20% deduction.
+It seems clear that most real estate agents and brokers will be considered in a personal service business and would thus not normally qualify for the 20% deduction.

-However, NAR was able to help secure a major exception in the final bill that makes it possible for many real estate professionals to be able to take advantage of the deduction.
+However, NAR was able to help secure a major exception (the personal service income exception) in the final bill that will make it possible for many real estate professionals to be able to take advantage of the deduction.